 Basic security features on Red Hat OpenShift Container Platform

-Security is required for every enterprise, especially for organizations in the government, financial services, and healthcare sectors.
-OpenShift® container platform provides a set of security features.
-These features protect sensitive customer data with strong encryption controls and improve the oversight of access control across applications and the platform itself.
+Security is important to every enterprise, especially for organizations in the government, financial services, and healthcare sectors.
+Red Hat® OpenShift® Container Platform provides a set of security features to protect sensitive customer data with strong encryption controls and improve the oversight of access control across applications and the platform itself.

-Cloud Pak for Data builds on the security features provided by OpenShift by creating Security Context Constraints (SCC), service accounts, and roles so that Cloud Pak for Data pods and users have the lowest level of privileges to the OpenShift platform that is needed for them.
-Cloud Pak for Data is also security hardened on the OpenShift platform and is installed in a secure and transparent manner.
+Cloud Pak for Data builds on the security features provided by Red Hat OpenShift Container Platform by creating service accounts and roles so that Cloud Pak for Data pods and users have the lowest level of privileges necessary.
+Cloud Pak for Data is also security hardened on Red Hat OpenShift Container Platform and is installed in a secure and transparent manner.